lffrrnt/lffrrnt.github.io/aboutme.md

 subtitle: Hi there,
 ---

 I am a PhD candidate in the Computational Sciences and Engineering Program of Kadir Has University.
-I am currently work in [Nodds Lab](https://nodds.khas.edu.tr/) under the supervision of Dr. Deniz Eroglu.
+I currently work in [Nodds Lab](https://nodds.khas.edu.tr/) under the supervision of Dr. Deniz Eroglu.
 My research focuses on time series analysis by combining dynamical systems and machine learning.
 In particular, I am interested in data-driven network neuroscience.
 For more information on my current projects visit the Research tab !

 ### A little bit background of mine